alex-arce/mkdocs-demo/docs/index.md

-# Welcome to MkDocs
+# Welcome to Static Docs Demo

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This page is build using [mkdocs.org](https://www.mkdocs.org).

 ## Commands